 The History of the Barcode

-This year, the ubiquitous barcode celebrates its 70th birthday.
+In 2019, the ubiquitous barcode celebrated its 70th birthday.
 Since its inception, it has been put to use in numerous ways.
 Would you believe that it all started on a beach?

 In 1949 Joseph Woodland, a mechanical engineer from Drexel University, drew a set of parallel lines in the sand that mimicked the dots and dashes of Morse code.
 He had been considering the ways that Morse code could be used to help solve a problem that a colleague had brought to him.
 The owners of a local grocery store chain had asked the university to help devise a system that would automate the grocery checkout process.